zeyneptandogan/preprocessedpeoples/index.md

 | T-statistic     | -1.153  |
 | P-value         | 0.251   |

-<div style="text-align: justify; margin-top: 10px;"> Well, gender bias is not always the case since the p value shows us that there is no statistically significant difference in the number of films acted in by male and female actors before Oscar nomination/win.
+<div style="text-align: justify; margin-top: 10px;"> Well, gender bias is not always that significant since the p value shows us that there is no statistically significant difference in the number of films acted in by male and female actors before Oscar nomination/win.
 In other words, we do not have enough evidence to say that the gender has an influence over the career paths on the film appearances before Oscar recognition in the dataset.
 The negative and low t value shows that male average is higher than female however this difference is not large enough.</div>

 2) After Nomination/Win